ctroller/rlfantasy/readme.md

 Then simply add users to the `participants.txt` file (one per line), and optionally modify the `output.txt` file to your likings (use `{DATA}` as placeholder for the data).

+**How to run**

+The jar file is executable, so simply double-click it.
+Alternatively, run `java -jar rlfantasy.jar` in your command line.

+The app will output the result to a file named `rlfantasy.txt`.

 **Advanced: Building + Dependencies**